-Acquisition– Please note in the calculations above the numbers play an important role.
+Please note in the calculations above, the numbers play an important role.
 It is the actual number of people converting to become your customers.
-If each of your customers sends out 200 invites but none of the people join then your viral coefficient becomes 0.
+If each of your customers sends out 200 invites, but none of the people join, then your viral coefficient becomes 0.
 So be careful about the number of acquisitions.

-Realistic numbers– It is unlikely that a customer is going to keep inviting his/her friends repeatedly.
-It is advisable to live in present and work on real-time numbers.
+It is unlikely that a customer is going to keep inviting his/her friends repeatedly.
+It is advisable to live in the present and work on real-time numbers.

 Learn more: Customer Equity and Net Promoter Score

-- The internet is a powerful network and a number of opportunities can be trapped here for new and aspiring companies.
-Through the internet, open communication is facilitated at a relatively low cost of putting up the content on the web at the same time it is one of the most powerful ways of communicating with your customers locally and globally and vice versa.
+The internet is a powerful network, and many opportunities can be trapped here for new and aspiring companies.
+Through the internet, open communication is facilitated at a relatively low cost of putting up the content on the web.
+At the same time, it is one of the most powerful ways of communicating with your customers locally and globally and vice versa.

-- Having a positive viral coefficient means a business is constantly acquiring new customers and is growing exponentially.
-Customer acquisition can be a difficult task, but by focusing on your product strategy and improving your viral coefficient, you will be able to give your business a better opportunity to grow and succeed.
+A positive viral coefficient means a business is constantly acquiring new customers and growing exponentially.
+Customer acquisition can be difficult, but by focusing on your product strategy and improving your viral coefficients, you will be able to give your business a better opportunity to grow and succeed.

 Learn more: 50+ FREE Product Surveys

-- The most viral products are the ones who have not only taken the internet by surprise but also have received great reviews from the users.
-A positive viral coefficient is a good way for marketers to measure and predict word-of-mouth growth.
+- The most viral products are the ones that have not only taken the internet by surprise but also have received great reviews from users.
+A viral coefficient greater than one is required for marketers to evaluate and forecast the spread of word-of-mouth.

-- Viral coefficient is a metric that will not change on its own.
+- This is a metric that will not change on its own.
 A positive viral coefficient depends solely on the product.
-Better the product more be will the viral coefficient.
+The better the product, the more be will the viral coefficient.

-- A positive viral coefficient can only be obtained if the viral cycle time is short.
+- A positive viral coefficient metric can only be obtained if the viral cycle time is short.
 This means the time taken for customers to invite their family/friends and those referrals becoming new customers should be short and quick.
-Shorter the viral cycle, the sooner the company will grow.
+The shorter the viral cycle, the sooner the company will grow.